Yuki Naito

 Yuki Naito (内藤 祐希, Naitō Yūki) is a Japanese tennis player.
 Naito has been ranked as high as world No. 169 in singles and No. 224 in doubles by the Women's Tennis Association (WTA).

+On the ITF Junior Circuit, Naito's career-high ranking was world No. 15.

+Career

 In November 2016, she won the doubles tournament of the Ando Securities Open in Tokyo, partnering Rika Fujiwara.
 The pair defended their title the following year.

-On the ITF Junior Circuit, Naito's career-high ranking is world No. 15.
+Naito made her WTA Tour main-draw debut as a qualifier at the 2021 Winners Open in Romania.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2022 Toray Pan Pacific Open.
+Current through the 2022 Pan Pacific Open.